3rdvision/cogsi-18-19/1180109-daniel-azevedo/p1.2/README.md

 `gradle runServerRemote`

-4- Test if nagios machine can connect to the machine running Todd server
+4- Test if nagios machine can connect to the machine running TODD server

 `gradle runClient`